Configuring the Settings Tab

 MQTT Settings

 MQTT broker must be installed before you can continue with the settings.
+For more information on how to install an MQTT broker, see MQTT Overview.

 MQTT Topics are used in the MQTT ecosystem for the broker to determine which clients receive specific messages.